-Write with an awareness of the stylistic aspects of composition.
-Use precise language, domain - specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic.
-Establish and maintain a formal style and objective tome while attending to the norms of the discipline in which they are writing.
+Write with an awareness of the stylistic aspects of writing.
+Use parallel structure.
+Use various types of phrases and clauses to convey specific meanings and add variety and interest.
+Use precise language, domain specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic.